Elsa's Kopje: Our full report

 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: There is first equipment in camp and on the vehicles, and both managers and all the guides are first-aid trained.
+- There is first equipment in camp and on the vehicles, and both managers and all the guides are first-aid trained.
 The nearest doctor to Elsa’s Kopje is at a hospital (rated second best in Kenya) that takes an hour to reach by vehicle.
 In case of emergency Elsa’s Kopje has links to the flying-doctor service.

 - High Risk

-Security measures: There are safes in the rooms at Elsa’s Kopje and askaris who patrol in shifts at night.
+- There are safes in the rooms at Elsa’s Kopje and askaris who patrol in shifts at night.
 Guests are always escorted to their rooms after dark.

-Fire safety: Elsa’s Kopje has a fire-fighting team that is trained every six months.
+- Elsa’s Kopje has a fire-fighting team that is trained every six months.
 There are fire extinguishers in every building and smoke detectors in most rooms.